Supporting people detained in Dungavel IRC and influencing policy on detention

 Alice Cockburn

-Alice is SDV’s Treasurer.
-She works as a fundraiser in the charity sector, currently at Myeloma UK as a fundraiser.
+Alice is SDV’s Chair.
+She is the Individual Giving and Legacy Manager at Edinburgh Dog and Cat Home.
 She welcomes the opportunity to use her knowledge and experience, both in general and related to fundraising, to ensure the continued operation and success of SDV.

 Nahom Ghebrehiwet